Academic Advising Services

 - granting permission to take "excess" credits and/or courses at another college;

-- helping to prepare appeals for (among other issues) late or retroactive withdrawal from classes and appeals for readmission after being dropped for poor scholarship; and
+- helping to prepare appeals for (among other issues) late or retroactive withdrawal from classes and appeals for readmission after being dismissed for poor scholarship; and

 - providing referrals to various academic programs and student services.

 Certain careers require professional school after college graduation.
 These schools do not necessarily require specific majors, but careful planning is required to make sure that you have taken all the courses required for admission to the school of your choice.

 Students interested in medicine, pharmacy, dentistry, pharmacy, law, and engineering should consult the appropriate preprofessional advisor.

 Pregraduate advisement is for Lehman undergraduates planning to attend graduate school.
 Students who are planning graduate study should consult a pregraduate adviser for advice on the following: